gdi/curb-fu/README.md

     $ gem install curb-fu --source http://gems.github.com

-Or, if you ahve the source:
+Or, if you have the source:

     $ cd <source-dir>
     $ rake gem